xybu/onedrive-d-old/README.md

 Description
 -----------
-This project intends to develop an OneDrive (formerly SkyDrive) daemon on (X)ubuntu written in Python.

-The program is a higher-level abstraction of the project `python-skydrive` (https://github.com/mk-fg/python-skydrive) by Mike Kazantsev.

 Besides the `python-skydrive` base, there are a few major components in the project:

  * **DirScanner** scans the differences between the local and remote `dir`s, and merges them if needed